LastLeaf/fw.mpa/README.md

 </tmpl>
 ```

-Notes: the "fw" attribute in <a> tells the framework to prevent whole page loading when user clicks.
-ALWAYS have it when the <a> is pointed to another page inside this app or website.
+Notes: the "fw" attribute in &lt;a&gt; tells the framework to prevent whole page loading when user clicks.
+ALWAYS have it when the &lt;a&gt; is pointed to another page inside this app or website.

 ```css
 /* /client/index.stylus */